marlonmountjoy/React-for-Accessibility/README.md

 # React for Accessibility

 This project is a small React app focused on building basic accessible components.
-It includes a SkipToContent link, Header, Top Navigation, Footer, and simple UI elements like Button, Label, TextBox, and Anchor.
-The goal is to create a minimal component library that follows good accessibility practices and is easy to understand.
+It includes a SkipToContent link, Header, Top Navigation, Sidebar, Footer, and simple UI elements like Button, Label, TextBox, Anchor Element and Table.
+The goal is to create a minimal component library that follows good accessibility practices, is reuseable and is easy to understand.

 ## Features